 The City of Bunbury has around 435 Bus stops within the City, with 140 of these having a Bus shelter installed.

-All these Bus Shelters, except the "full glass" shelters are owned and maintained by the City.
+All these Bus Shelters are owned and maintained by the City.
 Any damage or graffiti to these shelters can be reported by contacting the city.

 The Public Transport Authority (PTA) is currently working on a program to upgrade all bus stops within the City so they comply with Disability Standards.
 This program is over a 5 year period.
 When the program is completed all bus stops will consist of a concrete hardstand with a kerb height of 150mm and tactile ground surface indicators.